-Identify personal values and how it influences values about others in the context of a diverse workplace.

-Understand the interconnections between values, spirituality, ethics, and leadership.

-Develop a greater level of social responsibility and demonstrate appropriate spiritually based values for the workplace.
+- Identify personal values and how it influences values about others in the context of a diverse workplace. - Understand the interconnections between values, spirituality, ethics, and leadership. - Develop a greater level of social responsibility and demonstrate appropriate spiritually based values for the workplace.

-Auditing 2a Module I
+Auditing 2a

-Students is expected to be able to: Describe the reasons for having an auditor, differentiate between the types of auditors, Understand the four parts of the Code of professional conduct apply the application of the code and define the fundamental principles.
-Identify threats and provide safeguards to address the threats, describe the procedures of pre-incorporation contracts, issuing of shares, financial assistance to directors& removal of directors.
-Define reportable irregularities.

-Define corporate governance.
-Understand the role and functions of the board of directors, audit committees, internal audit and the company secretary, Describe the steps that lead to the audit process, Understand the fundamental reasons for obtaining evidence and explain the terms sufficiency, appropriate,
+- Describe the reasons for having an auditor, differentiate between the types of auditors, - Understand the four parts of the Code of professional conduct apply the application of the code and define the fundamental principles. - Identify threats and provide safeguards to address the threats, describe the procedures of pre-incorporation contracts, issuing of shares, financial assistance to directors& removal of directors. - Define reportable irregularities. - Define corporate governance. - Understand the role and functions of the board of directors, audit committees, internal audit and the company secretary, - Describe the steps that lead to the audit process, Understand the fundamental reasons for obtaining evidence and explain the terms sufficiency, appropriate, suppliers,

-Auditing 2b Module 2
+Auditing 2b

-Students must have an understanding of: Internal controls which are applied in the daily processing of transaction in the business sector, the procedures when good goods are sold on credit and returned by customers, The procedures when goods are purchased on credit and returned to suppliers, The procedures when inventory is received or manufactured and safely stored, The procedures for payment of wages to employees and understanding the various types of fraud than can occur in the cycle.
+- Internal controls which are applied in the daily processing of transaction in the business sector, the procedures when good goods are sold on credit and returned by customers, - Understanding the procedures when goods are purchased on credit and returned to

+- Understanding the procedures when inventory is received or manufactured and safely stored, - Understanding the procedures for payment of wages to employees and understanding the various types of fraud than can occur in the cycle.